Malice (1993 film): Production

+Development

 Malice had been in development at Castle Rock Entertainment since the company's founding in 1987 under the working title of Damages.
 Castle Rock eventually began readying Damages for production in 1989.
-Jonas McCord pitched an idea he'd come up with after hearing a rumor around Beverly Hill about a woman and a surgeon who had conspired to defraud an insurance company by having the surgeon operate on her and mess up the procedure in a non-threatening way that would allow her to sue for $40 million and then split the money afterwards.
+Jonas McCord pitched an idea he had come up with after hearing a rumor around Beverly Hills about a woman and a surgeon who had conspired to defraud an insurance company by having the surgeon operate on her and carefully botch the procedure that would allow her to sue for $40 million and then split the money afterwards.
 Castle Rock bought McCord's pitch and worked on the script for a time, but after being unsatisfied with McCord's work Castle Rock fired him and began looking for a new writer.

-Castle Rock attempted to hire William Goldman to draft a new script as he'd written the scripts for Castle Rock's The Princess Bride and Misery, but due to being too busy, Goldman instead suggested hired a young new writer who he would mentor which led to the hiring of Aaron Sorkin.
+Castle Rock attempted to hire William Goldman to draft a new script; he had previously written the studio's The Princess Bride and Misery.
+Because he was busy, Goldman instead suggested hiring a young new writer whom he would mentor—Aaron Sorkin.
 Sorkin contributed two drafts of the script before he had to work on the film adaptation of his play A Few Good Men.
+In November 1991, it was reported that Scott Frank was contributing to Damages, with many of the thriller elements in the final film attributed to Frank.

+Casting

-In November 1991, it was reported that Scott Frank was currently was contributing to Damages, with many of the thriller elements in the final film attributed to Frank.
-Following completion of A Few Good Men, Sorkin returned to provide rewrites to the script which were instrumental in getting Alec Baldwin to agree to star in the movie.
-In April 1992, it was reported that Nicole Kidman.
-In July of that year, Bill Pullman joined the cast.
+Following completion of A Few Good Men, Sorkin returned to provide rewrites which were instrumental in getting Alec Baldwin to agree to star.
+In April 1992, it was reported that Nicole Kidman had joined the cast.
+In July, Bill Pullman joined the cast.

 Sorkin expressed his disappointment with the film in 2017, saying, "Early on in my career, I wrote a movie that I'm not very proud of at all, it just turned into a mess."
-He recounted how Harold Becker asked Sorkin to write a "steamy" sex scene between Alec Baldwin and Nicole Kidman's characters Dr. Jed Hill and Tracy Safian, which he refused: "I said, 'Are you out of your mind?'
+He recounted how Harold Becker asked Sorkin to write a "steamy" sex scene between Baldwin and Kidman's characters, which he refused: "I said, 'Are you out of your mind?'
 First of all, I just did a movie with her husband [Tom Cruise].
 And second of all, no, I'm not going to write down what I'd like to see Nicole do and then hand the pages out to the crew and Nicole."
 The scene was eventually created and filmed without the help of Sorkin.

-In order to avoid confusion with the 1992 film Damage, the film dropped the title Damages settling on its final title of Malice with Bodily Harm also having been considered.
+In order to avoid confusion with the 1992 film Damage, the title Damages was dropped.
+Bodily Harm was briefly considered, before Malice was settled upon.

+Filming

-Malice was shot on location in Boston, Amherst, Holyoke, and Northampton in Massachusetts.
-Smith College was the setting used for Andy Safian college.
-Michael Hirsh and Patrick Loubert, two of the co-founders of Canadian animation studio Nelvana, worked as executive producers on the film.
+Principal photography occurred on location in Boston, Amherst, Holyoke, and Northampton in Massachusetts.
+Smith College was the setting used for the women's college.

+Michael Hirsh and Patrick Loubert, co-founders of Canadian animation studio Nelvana, worked as executive producers on the film.